iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.3-1.3.1.md

 so that you can know which version of iRedMail you're running.
 For example:

 ```
-1.3
+1.3.1
 ```

 ### Upgrade iRedAPD (Postfix policy server) to the latest stable release

-The recent iRedAPD-4.1 has a critical bug which causes temporarily rejection, this new release fixes it.
+The recent iRedAPD-4.0 and 4.1 contain a critical bug which causes temporarily rejection, this new release fixes it.

 Please follow below tutorial to upgrade iRedAPD to the latest stable release:
 [Upgrade iRedAPD to the latest stable release](./upgrade.iredapd.html)